 Farmers Walk

-The Farmers Walk is a compound free-weight exercise where heavy weights are carried while walking for distance or time.
-The setup is simple, but the challenge comes from maintaining control and alignment while the load constantly pulls you out of position, making it highly effective for total-body strength.
+The Farmers Walk is a compound exercise where you carry heavy weights — typically dumbbells or kettlebells — while walking for distance or time.
+The setup is simple, but maintaining control and alignment while the load constantly pulls you out of position creates a powerful total-body training stimulus.

 - Stand upright between two heavy dumbbells, kettlebells, or specially designed farmer's walk handles placed on the floor beside your feet.